Answers for Your Probate and Trust Administration Questions

 We usually get this question when someone dies without a beneficiary of a life insurance policy, IRA or 401K.
 When the family is trying to claim these funds upon the death of a loved one, the financial company may send a claim form with a statement about a "small estate affidavit" that would be necessary in order for the family to receive the assets.
 Unfortunately, Florida does not have a small estate affidavit process, with one exception, which means the family will more than likely need to consult a probate attorney to help gain control of the assets.

-Florida does have a Disposition without Administration procedure, but this is generally used in very specific situations, typically where the decedent's funeral expenses are unpaid.
+- Disposition without Administration: Used in very specific situations, typically where the decedent's funeral expenses are unpaid.
 Here, the family can go to the local probate court and file an Petition to release funds held in a bank (typically) so that the petitioner can be reimbursed for paying the decedent's funeral bill.
 An example of the Disposition without Administration is as follows: